-PHL\ 101 INTRODUCTION TO PHILOSOPHY
+PHL 101 INTRODUCTION TO PHILOSOPHY

 An examination of basic philosophical problems: the nature of God, religion, morality, justice, knowledge, freedom, mind, and reality.
-Prerequisite: Eligibility for ENG\ 101.
+Prerequisite: Eligibility for ENG 101.

-PHL\ 111 ETHICS
+PHL 111 ETHICS

 Critically examines different ethical theories and discusses significant contemporary issues such as abortion, nuclear war, suicide, capital punishment, euthanasia, sexual ethics, and aid for the needy.
-Prerequisite: Eligibility for ENG\ 101.
+Prerequisite: Eligibility for ENG 101.

-PHL\ 112 MEDICAL ETHICS
+PHL 112 MEDICAL ETHICS

-In this course the student will investigate ethics, bioethics and current laws governing professional healthcare providers' and health care workers' actions and explore the history, philosophy and ethics impacting healthcare decisions.
-This course is designed to introduce students to the ethical principles and legalities influencing healthcare.
-Using case studies to explore the complex issues involved in medical treatment and research, students will discuss the history and philosophies which contributed to the development of ethical codes of practice in the medical professions.
-The ethical, legal and philosophical issues impacting medicine such as truth-telling, experimentation, paternalism, abortion, euthanasia, allocation of sparse resources and the obligations of professional conduct that impact personal beliefs will be examined.
+In this course the student will explore the history, philosophy, ethical reasoning, and moral theories impacting healthcare decisions; while investigating ground breaking ethical issues, bioethical cases and laws governing healthcare providers' and health care workers' actions.
+Using case studies to explore the complex issues involved in medical treatment, experimentation and research, students will discuss the philosophies which contributed to the development of ethical codes of practice in the medical professions.
+Some of the topics being covered include: assisted reproduction, genetics, abortion, euthanasia, allocation of sparse resources, organ donation and the obligations of professional conduct.
+Prerequisite: Eligibility for ENG 101 or ENG 101W.

-PHL\ 116 BUSINESS & PROFESSIONAL ETHICS
+PHL 116 BUSINESS & PROFESSIONAL ETHICS

 A case-based application of ethical theories to issues in the world of business.
 Examines both personal and corporate responsibilities in the context of justice and the good life.
 Class discussion and writing assignments emphasize rational philosophical analysis.
-Prerequisite: ENG\ 101 or ENG\ 101W.
+Prerequisite: ENG 101 or ENG 101W.

-PHL\ 151 WORLD RELIGIONS
+PHL 151 WORLD RELIGIONS

 Considers the religious systems of ancient Egypt and Greece as well as Zoroastrianism, Judaism, Christianity, Islam, and the great Eastern religious systems.
 Addresses the idea that religions differ not because they give different answers to basic questions, but because they do not agree on which questions are basic.
-Prerequisite: Eligibility for ENG\ 101.
+Prerequisite: Eligibility for ENG 101.